0xSpaceShard/starknet-hardhat-plugin/README.md

 By defining/modifying `networks["integratedDevnet"]` in your hardhat config file, you can specify:

--   the version of Devnet to be used for the underlying Devnet Docker image
+-   the version of Devnet to use (effectivelly specifying the version of the underlying Docker image)
 -   a Python environment with installed starknet-devnet (can be active environment); this will avoid using the dockerized version
--   CLI arguments to be used on Devnet startup: [options](https://github.com/Shard-Labs/starknet-devnet/#run)
+-   CLI arguments to be used on Devnet startup: [options](https://shard-labs.github.io/starknet-devnet/docs/guide/run)
 -   where output should be flushed _(either to the terminal or to a file)_.

 ```javascript